Welcome to Sail Sand Point!

 Special Events – trade/boat shows, camp fairs, farmer’s markets, open houses, etc. or onetime events such as fund raisers and benefits

 Office Projects – Filing paperwork, maintaining databases, greeting visitors, answering phones, helping with the website, collaborating on newsletters and brochures or distributing promotional materials

 Sail Camp – assistant instructor for summer camps with youth ages 6-17.

 There are two ways to log your volunteer hours.
 The preferred way is through online tracking software, which automatically tracks hours for shifts that were signed up for.
 If you volunteer without signing up online, you can still track your hours in the Volunteer Log Book in the office.
 Please remember to log hours so that you can claim your Open Boating hours.
-Volunteer hours are also counted in Sail Sand Point’s public benefit, and help us later on.
+Volunteer hours also count towards Sail Sand Point’s public benefit, helping to subsidize operating costs for the organization.

 Most communication with volunteers happens through our online volunteer sign-up system.
 You can create an account and then log in to view and sign up for opportunities.
 Additionally, we send out a monthly volunteer e-newsletter about important dates and events, specific projects, and areas in which we need help.

 Rights & Responsibilities

 Volunteers are one of the most important parts of our workforce.
 As such, your position comes with important rights and responsibilities: they are designed to create a safe, enjoyable, and productive working environment for you, your fellow volunteers, and our paid staff.

 - Timely follow up from staff when requested